daleghent/phd2-wiki/BuildingPHD2OnLinux.md

 # Build Debian packages #

+The following notes are only to build a debian package that can be installed on other computer.
+Only follow the  steps above if you only need PHD2 on a single computer.

 ## Prepare the system with the required packages ##

 If you plan to build the packages locally on your computer you need to install all the prerequisite described above.